 Whether the iteration converges or not depends very much on the problem being investigated.
 If there is a solution, the program will find it.
-Thus, check your data if you do not get convergence.
+If no convergence is achieved, the input data and iteration definitions should be carefully reviewed.

-Note, that you can select up to 99 variables, thus specifying values for up to 99 output quantities.
-In addition to keeping the turbine pressure ratio constant, you can iterate burner exit temperature as a second variable such that the turbine exit temperature is equal to 1200K.
-With a third iteration you could keep the thrust constant at 40kN by iterating the engine inlet corrected flow, for example.
+Up to 99 variables may be iterated, allowing target values to be imposed on as many output quantities.
+For example, after fixing the turbine pressure ratio, the burner exit temperature can be iterated as a second variable to achieve a turbine exit temperature of 1200K.
+A third iteration could then maintain thrust at 40kN by adjusting the engine inlet corrected flow.